penmenpress/penmenpresswebsiteOLDSYNC/wp-content/plugins/tag-groups/readme.txt

 Please use a text widget and insert the shortcode.

+= Does this plugin support tags for pages? =

+No. Although it might work (with additional 3rd-party pluings), it is not an officially supported feature.

 = I need the plugin for a very special purpose - can you help? =

 Please check first if the [premium plugin](https://chattymango.com/tag-groups-premium/?pk_campaign=tg&pk_kwd=readme "Tag Groups Premium") can help.
 If not, you can ask for [support here](https://wordpress.org/support/plugin/tag-groups).